 Simple Deployment

 AgentApp is the all-in-one application service wrapper in AgentScope Runtime.
-It provides the HTTP service framework for your agent logic and can expose it as an API with features such as:
+It provides an HTTP service framework for your agent logic and exposes it as an API.
+In the current version, AgentApp directly inherits from FastAPI, allowing it to maintain high flexibility while deeply integrating advanced features specific to Agent business logic.
+Its core features include:

 Important: In the current version, AgentApp does not automatically include a /process endpoint.
 You must explicitly register a request handler using decorators (e.g., @app.query(...)) before your service can process incoming requests.